 Before you buy an airbrush gun, you should check it for all these characteristics.

 The gun should be compatible with many nozzle sizes.
-This is especially important if you are a versatile person who wants to dedicate yourself to different projects.
+This is especially important if you are an all-round person who wants to apply yourself to different projects.
 A large nozzle is more suitable for spraying large areas, while small nozzles are used for details and fine lines.
 Conversely, this also means that small nozzles must be used with highly pigmented paints, as too low pigmented paints can quickly clog the nozzle.

 The gun material

 Most airbrush guns are made of different materials.
-Usually the needles are made of stainless steel, the gun itself of copper and various alloys.
-Some are Teflon-coated and therefore particularly robust against chemical environmental influences.
+Usually, the needles are made of stainless steel, but the gun itself of copper and various alloys.
+Some are Teflon-coated and therefore particularly robust against chemical and environmental influences.

 The seals are either made of Teflon or rubber.
 Care should be taken when cleaning, as the rubber seals are not particularly robust against aggressive cleaning agents!